phtamas/yii2-imageprocessor/doc/transformations.md

 * `(string) right - 100`: -100 px from the right edge of image
 * `(string) center + 100` or `(string) center - 100`: +/- 100px from the center of image
 * `(string) left + 100`: Same as (integer) 100.
+* `null/omitted`: Crop from the horizontal center of the image

 ##### $y
 Vertical coordinate of the top-left corner of the area to crop, in pixels as integer or string.